2246 Decision Ordering Reexamination under 35 U.S.C. 304 [R-07.2015]

 If arguments are raised by a requester (third party or patent owner) as to grounds not based on the patents or printed publications, such as those based on public use or sale, or abandonment under 35 U.S.C.
 102(c) for reexamination proceedings examined under the first-to-invent prior art regime, the examiner should note that such grounds are improper for reexamination under 35 U.S.C.
 302 and are not considered or commented upon.
 See 37 CFR 1.552(c).

-The decision granting the request is made on a decision form and must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.
+The decision granting the request must set forth the time periods for the patent owner and requester to file their statement and any reply thereto.